 Scottish Highlands, Glen Coe and Loch Ness

 On a full day Edinburgh tour, set off to explore the astounding beauty of the dramatic Scottish Highlands.
-Visit a castle, opt to take a cruise in search of the Loch Ness Monster, and wind through the wild wilderness of Scotland.
+Visit a castle, take a cruise in search of the Loch Ness Monster, and wind through the wild wilderness of Scotland.
 Reserve your seat!

 Glasgow